UnicornGlobal/strong-lumen/README.md

 Use this to limit access to registration endpoints to add a layer of annoyance.

-This is useful for allowing endpoints for newsletter signups etc to know a key before being able to submit.
+This is useful for allowing endpoints for newsletter signups, etc., to know a key before being able to submit.

 Set `REGISTRATION_ACCESS_KEY` in your .env and wrap your route in the middleware.